 I’m working on plans for my writing trip next spring and summer, and have stumbled on several Artist Residency programs that are intriguing.
 I wasn’t familiar with the concept of an Artist Residency till a friend told me about the efforts of the Libra Foundation in Monson, Maine, a little town on a lake about 2-1/2 hours north of me.
 Continue reading

 Sharon Salzberg offers a 28-day meditation challenge each February.
 If you’ve been thinking about starting a meditation practice, Sharon’s prompts cover a lot of territory which is a great way to find something that works for you.
 Recent studies show short-term and long-term benefits from meditating even for short periods of time each day.
 Meditation helps you be calm.
 It helps you focus.
 It helps you detach from the day-to-day crazies.
 And it helps your body heal itself.
 What’s not to love!?

 And when you do something for 28 days, guess what?
 You’ve formed a new, healthy habit.
 Yay!

 I met Sharon over a decade ago at a weekend retreat in NYC.
 The irony of having a meditative retreat in the heart of NYC is not lost on me. :).
 When I signed up for Sharon’s meditation challenge this year, I remembered why I like her so much.
 I’ve told you this story before, but here it is again.
 Continue reading

-A friend at work recommended a blog by creative guru Jessica Abel.
-I checked out her site and read through a long, long, long post about why I should pay her to help guide me through an 8-week sprint to get a creative project done.
+A friend at work recommended a blog about how to get stuff done.
+I checked it out and read through a long, long, long post about why I should pay the blogger to help guide me through an 8-week sprint to get a creative project done.
 I read – and read, and read – and thought, “I don’t need a coach.
 I just need to do the work.”